Rule Defaults: Default Settings for Access Rules

 Important Information About Changing Rule Defaults

-If you change a rule default, all existing rules that are configured to use a particular rule default will change to use the new default.
+If you modify a rule default, all existing rules that are configured to use a particular rule default will change to use the new default.

 For example, if you change the default IPS Profile from Balanced Security and Connectivity to Maximum Security, the IPS profile in all existing rules that are configured to use the default IPS Profile will now use the Maximum Security settings for IPS.

 Existing rules that are configured to use custom settings are not affected by changing the rule default.
-To determine whether a rule uses default or custom settings, see About Access Rules.
+To determine whether a rule uses default or custom settings, see About the Access Policy.

 Table of Contents